Renyi03/Project-1/README.md

 	- Life counter: indicates the lives remaining, resetting for each level (at the top)
 	- Points: total points since the game has started, resetting when game over (at the top)
 	- Act number: indicates the number of the actual level, such as "ACT 7" at level 7 (at the bottom)
-	- Level counter: indicates the number of the actual level with little Sno-bees images, one by one (at the bottom) and five by five (at the top).
+	- Level counter: indicates the number of the actual level with little Sno-bee images, one by one (at the bottom) and five by five (at the top).
 For example, in level 7, there will be two images at the bottom and one at the top.
 * 16 different levels, generated randomly
 * Border that the player can’t trespass, but can be shaked if a movement key is pressed towards it.
 * Maze made out of ice blocks